Cars · Resale guide

 Essential Checks

-2. Match chassis number (under bonnet, doorframe sticker, and sometimes under the passenger seat) with the RC book.
-Inconsistencies could indicate fraud.
+- Match chassis number: Locate the chassis number (under the bonnet, on a doorframe sticker, or sometimes under the passenger seat carpet) and ensure it precisely matches the RC book.

-3. Check odometer reading — compare it with service records.
-If the kilometres are low but the pedals or steering are heavily worn, the meter might be tampered.
+- Check odometer reading: Compare the dashboard reading with service records.
+If the kms are low but the pedals or steering wheel show significant wear, suspect tampering.

-4. Cold start test: Arrange to visit when the car hasn’t been warmed up.
-Listen for hard starting, excessive smoke, or unusual engine noises.
+- Cold start test: Arrange to inspect the car when it hasn’t been driven for several hours.
+Listen for any difficulty starting, excessive smoke, or unusual engine noises.

-5. Check all four tyres — look for uneven wear, which indicates alignment issues or accident damage.
-Also, check the manufacturing date code on the sidewall.
+- Check all four tyres: Look for uneven wear patterns, which can indicate alignment issues or past accident damage.
+Also, check the tyre date codes.

-9. Check all electricals: Test power windows, central locking, ORVMs, music system, reverse camera, and all interior/exterior lights.
+- Check all electricals: Systematically test power windows, central locking, ORVM adjustments, music system, reverse camera, and all interior and exterior lights.

 Insider Checks

 THE BRAKE & ACCELERATOR PEDAL TEST (Odometer Fraud Detector): Look closely at the rubber pads on the brake and accelerator pedals.
-An odometer can be rolled back, but pedal wear cannot be faked.
-Pedals with genuinely low kilometres (say, 30,000 km) should still have clear grooves and texture.
-If the pedals are smooth, shiny, or worn flat, the car has done significantly more kilometres than claimed, likely 80,000 km or more.
-If you see brand new pedal rubbers on a 3-4 year old car, it’s a huge red flag – someone replaced them to hide real usage.
-Missed cost: ₹50,000-₹1,00,000+ in hidden wear and tear.
+A car with 30,000-40,000 km should still have clear grooves and texture.
+If the pedals are smooth, shiny, or worn flat, the car has likely done significantly more kilometres than claimed, potentially 1 lakh km or more.
+Brand new pedal rubbers on a 3-4 year old car are a huge red flag – someone replaced them to hide real usage.
+Missed cost: ₹50,000-₹1,00,000 in hidden wear and tear.

-THE STEERING WHEEL WEAR TEST: Run your hands around the steering wheel at the 10 and 2 o’clock positions.
-These are the spots that wear first from daily grip.
-A genuinely low-kilometre car will have uniform texture all around the wheel.
-If the 10 and 2 o’clock spots are noticeably smoother or shinier than the 6 o’clock position, the car has been driven a LOT, regardless of what the odometer says.
-Missed cost: ₹15,000-₹30,000 for steering wheel re-leathering or replacement.
+THE STEERING WHEEL WEAR TEST: Run your hands around the steering wheel, particularly at the 10 and 2 o’clock positions.
+These spots are where daily grip causes the most wear.
+A genuinely low-km car will have uniform texture all around.
+If these areas are noticeably smoother or shinier than the 6 o’clock position, the car has seen heavy use, regardless of the odometer reading.
+Missed cost: ₹10,000-₹20,000 for a new steering wheel cover or refurbishment.

-THE PAINT THICKNESS / FRIDGE MAGNET TEST: Ideally, use a paint thickness gauge (you can buy one for ₹500-₹1,000 on Amazon) across every panel.
+THE PAINT THICKNESS / FRIDGE MAGNET TEST: Use a paint thickness gauge (you can buy one for ₹800-₹1,500 on Amazon) across every panel.
 Factory paint on a C3 is typically 100-130 microns.
-Readings above 200 microns almost certainly mean that panel has been repainted, likely due to an accident.
-If you don’t have a gauge, use a simple fridge magnet.
-It will stick weaker, or not at all, to repainted surfaces due to the extra layers of paint or body filler.
-Pro tip: always check the ROOF.
-Nobody repaints the roof unless there was a serious accident, making it a good indicator of major damage.
-Missed cost: ₹20,000-₹50,000+ for undisclosed accident damage.
+Readings above 200 microns strongly suggest a repaint due to accident damage.
+If you don’t have a gauge, use a small fridge magnet – it will stick weaker or fall off repainted areas because of extra paint or body filler.
+Always check the ROOF; it’s rarely repainted unless there was a serious, major accident.
+Missed cost: ₹30,000-₹1,00,000 for undisclosed accident repairs and future structural issues.

-THE TYRE DATE CODE CHECK: Look at the sidewall of each tyre for a four-digit number usually enclosed in an oval (e.g., “2522” means week 25 of 2022).
-If the car is from 2022 but the tyres are from 2019, either they were old stock when fitted or, more likely, the car is older than claimed.
-If all four tyres have different date codes, it suggests multiple replacements over time, indicating high usage or varied damage.
-Missed cost: ₹18,000-₹26,000 for a new set of tyres.
+THE TYRE DATE CODE CHECK: Look at the sidewall of each tyre for a 4-digit number within an oval (e.g., “3522” means week 35 of 2022).
+If the car is from 2022 but the tyres are from 2018 or 2019, they are either very old stock or the car is older than claimed.
+If all four tyres have different date codes, it suggests multiple replacements due to high usage or damage, not normal wear.
+Missed cost: ₹18,000-₹28,000 for a new set of tyres sooner than expected.

 Common Scams to Watch For (India 2026)